THERE IS A SERVICE IN ST MARY’S CHURCH on the 2nd and 4th Sundays of the month at 11.15am

-The Church of the Blessed Virgin Mary has for over eight hundred years been the centre of Christian worship in the Parish of Rattery.
+The Church of the Blessed Virgin Mary has been the centre of Christian worship in the Parish of Rattery for over eight hundred years.

 For up-to-date information please go to the website of Rattery and South Brent churches – click here

 The church at Rattery is a community united in its faith in God, Father, Son and Holy Spirit, serving the people of the Parish and is a part of the Body of Christ that is the church around the world.
 An average of 10 to 15 people attend Sunday morning services of worship, with larger gatherings at the times of the major festivals.

-Our Sunday services begin at 11.15 and children are very welcome at them all; if they are too young or too distracted to join in our act of worship, we have toys and games for them to play with, and welcome their presence amongst us.
+Children are very welcome at all our services; if they are too young or too distracted to join in our act of worship, we have toys and games for them to play with.

 We want our church to be open to our community for private prayer.
 At present due to COVID the Church is open on Sundays from about 9.00am until early evening

 For more details about our services, online prayer opportunities and youth facilities within the village please contact Pam Saunders, our Licensed Lay Minister, on 01364 73202.
 We also have access to a Pastoral Visiting Scheme and if a visit would benefit please contact email@example.com